 But a lot depends on the quality of stainless steel utensil.
-For e.g. in a 2013 study in the Journal of Agricultural and Food Chemistry, a US research team, led by Kristin L. Kamerud found that longer you cook in the stainless steel utensils, more the concentration of Nickel & Chromium increased in the food.
+For e.g. a 2013 study, found that longer you cook in the stainless steel utensils, more the concentration of Nickel & Chromium increased in the food.
 After six hours of cooking, Ni and Cr concentrations in tomato sauce increased up to 26- and 7-fold respectively, depending on the grade of stainless steel.

 It’s not very cheap, but is very durable and strong.
 The heat distribution in food is quite even and is one of the most energy efficient metals to cook in.
 The best part in the use of these utensils, are the iron enriching properties of the food, when cooked in them.

-In a 2003 systematic review study in the Journal of Human Nutrition & Dietetics, a British research team, led by P.D.
-Prinsen Geerligs found that, eating food prepared in iron pots increases the haemoglobin concentration of anaemic/iron deficient individuals.
+A 2003 systematic review study found that, eating food prepared in iron pots increases the haemoglobin concentration of anaemic/iron deficient individuals.

-In another 2003 study in the journal Tropical Medicine & International Health, a British research team, led by Paul P. Geerligs studied a population comprised 164 participants eating from aluminium cooking pots and 158 from iron cooking pots.
+In a 2003 study, researchers studied a population comprised 164 participants eating from aluminium cooking pots and 158 from iron cooking pots.
 The mean haemoglobin change was significantly increased after 6 weeks in adults who consistently ate from an iron cooking pot.

-In a 2018 study in the Journal of Public Health Catalogue, by Indian researcher Pooja Jain found that, food cooked in iron utensil takes more time as compare to non-iron utensil.
+A 2018 study, found that, food cooked in iron utensil takes more time as compare to non-iron utensil.
 Foods cooked in non-iron utensil were found to have less iron content in food as comparison to the food cooked in iron utensil.

 A well-seasoned cast iron cookware which helps us to use less oil.
 The more often cooking is done, the more it becomes seasoned.
 The versatility and durability of iron cookware show signs of improvement with age.

-In a 1999 study in the journal Lancet, a Canadian research team, led by A.A.
-Adish studied 407 Ethiopian children and found that, Ethiopian children fed food from iron pots had lower rates of anaemia and better growth than children whose food was cooked in aluminium pots.
+In a 1999 study, researchers studied 407 Ethiopian children and found that, Ethiopian children fed food from iron pots had lower rates of anaemia and better growth than children whose food was cooked in aluminium pots.
 Provision of iron cooking pots for households in less-developed countries may be a useful method to prevent iron-deficiency anaemia.

 Also, there are some sources, which claim that cooking in iron utensils could lead to iron overload and toxicity.
 But there is not even a single evidence on this fact, that cooking in iron utensils has led to iron overload.
 This is also proven in all the studies which we saw above, and also the amount leeched is not that significant to lead to overload.